If you have a Complaint

 Help making a complaint

-Complaint about clinical care or associated charges: If a complaint is about any aspect of clinical care or associated charges it will normally be referred to the dentist concerned, unless the patient does not want this to happen.
+Complaint about dental treatment or associated charges: If a complaint is about any aspect of clinical care or associated charges it will normally be referred to the dentist concerned to discuss with you as soon as possible, unless you do not want this.

 What happens next

 We will acknowledge your complaint in writing within 3 working days from when the complaint was received and will send you a copy of this Code of Practice.

 We will offer to discuss the complaint with you and will ask how you would like to be kept informed of developments eg. by telephone, face-to-face meetings, email or letter.
 We will let you know how we will deal with your complaint and the likely time that the investigation will take to complete.
 If you do not wish to discuss the complaint further, we will still let you know the expected timescale for completing the investigation.